-According to the results of the first round, Melanchon obtained 3,985,089 votes (11.1 % of the total number of voters), thus taking fourth place.
-This is significantly more than the candidate of the Communist Party in 2007 – Marie-Georges Buffet (her result was 1.93% votes).
+According to the results of the first round, Mélanchon obtained 3,985,089 votes (11.1 % of the total number of voters), thus taking fourth place.
+This is significantly more than the Communist Party candidate in 2007 – Marie-Georges Buffet (her result was 1.93% of the votes).

 In the second round, Melanchon supported the candidacy of François Hollande, despite the fact that due to contradictions with him he left the Socialist Party in 2008.
 On May 6, 2012, Hollande was elected President of France.

-Kemel, the socialist candidate (23.5% of votes).
+Kemel, the socialist candidate (23.5% votes).
 Thus, Melanchon could not obtain the right to compete for the mandate of deputy.

 Participation in the 2017 presidential election of Jean-Luc Mélenchon